cozy/cozy-stack/doc/architecture.md

 ### How to contribute?

-We want to stay Open Source and have a vibrant community.
+Cozy's DNA is fundamentally Open Source and we want our community to thrive.
 Having contributions (code, design, translations) is important for us and we will try to create the favorable conditions to support it.

 #### Adding a new konnector